 Over the decades, many evangelical theological institutions have been established in many parts of the world and a number regional accrediting agencies, such as the ECTE, have risen up to provide networking and quality assurance services to these agencies.
 Eight such regional accrediting agencies cooperate in the international network know as the International Council for Evangelical Theological Education (ICETE), representing nearly 1000 schools in Africa, Asia, Caribbean, Europe, Euro-Asia, Latin America, Middle East and North Africa and North America.

 ICETE’s origins are rooted in the emergence of networks of evangelical theological schools in the majority world during the late 1960s and early 1970s.
 From among these new associations came a call for some means by which they might be in regular contact and collaboration at the international level.
 The WEA Theological Commission agreed to sponsor the project, and ICETE was formed in March 1980.

 The ECTE reflects the values and standards of global theological education by endorsing key documents like the ICETE Manifesto on the Renewal of Evangelical Theological Education and by substantially including the ICETE Standards and Guidelines for Global Evangelical Theological Education (SG-GETE) into its own accreditation standards.
 The ICETE Qualification Comparability Framework is also an important tool in seeking to provide greater transparency and international readability to the levels of the ECTE accreditation.

-Use of the SG-GETE in the ECTE standards and guidelines and reference to ICETE and ISCED international nomenclature provides international recognisability by potential graduate employers and progression to further study.
-Having an accredited programme with the ECTE means that the institution’s degrees will usually be recognised by evangelical institutions worldwide.
+Use of the SG-GETE in the ECTE standards and guidelines and reference to ICETE and ISCED international nomenclature enhances international recognisability by potential graduate employers and progression to further study.